jangabrielsson/HomeMap/docs/CUSTOM_ICONS.md

 - Use built-in widgets with your own icon designs
 - Have different icon styles for different devices of the same type
 - Easily switch between icon sets without editing widget files
+- See all available icon sets in an organized dropdown

 ## Setting Up Custom Icons

 ### 1. Prepare Your Icon Set

-Create a folder in your `homemapdata/icons/` directory:
+Create a folder in your `homemapdata/icons/` directory structure:

+**Recommended structure (v0.1.16+):**
 ```
 homemapdata/
   icons/
+    built-in/          <- Built-in icon sets (managed by app)
+      dimLight/
+      doorSensor/
-    myCustomLights/    <- Your custom icon set
+    myCustomLights/    <- Your custom icon sets (top-level)
       on.svg
       off.svg
-      dim.svg
+    packages/          <- Package-specific icons (auto-managed)
+      com.example.pkg/
+        customIcons/
 ```

+Your custom icon sets should go in the top-level `icons/` folder (e.g., `homemapdata/icons/myCustomLights/`).

 Your icon set should contain the same icon names that the widget expects.
 For example, the `light` widget expects:
 - `off.svg` - for when the light is off
 - `on.svg` - for when the light is on

-### 2. Add Device with Custom Icons (UI Method)
+### 2. Add Device with Custom Icons (UI Method - Recommended)

-When adding a new device:
+When adding or editing a device:

-1. Click "Add Device" on the floor plan
+1. Click "Add Device" or right-click device and select "Edit"
 2. Fill in Device ID, Name, and Type as normal
-3. In the **Custom Icon Set** field, enter your icon set name (e.g., `myCustomLights`)
+3. In the **Custom Icon Set** dropdown:
+   - Select from discovered icon sets organized by location (Built-in, User, Package)
+   - Or choose "Use widget default icons" to use the widget's default
-4. Click "Add Device"
+4. Click "Add Device" or "Save"

+**Benefits of dropdown (v0.1.16+):**
+- ✅ No typing - select from available options
+- ✅ No typos - only valid icon sets shown
+- ✅ Visual organization by location
+- ✅ See all available icon sets at once

 The device will now use your custom icons instead of the widget's default icons.

-### 3. Edit Existing Device (UI Method)

-1. Right-click a device and select "Edit"
-2. In the **Custom Icon Set** field, enter your icon set name
-3. Click "Save"

-The device will immediately start using the new icons.

-### 4. Manual Configuration (config.json)
+### 3. Manual Configuration (config.json)

 You can also manually edit `config.json`: